What Does it Mean for Your Marketing Database?

-CA Residents have the right to:
+CA Residents Have the Right To:

-…know what personal information is being collected about them.
+- Know what personal information is being collected about them.

-…know whether their personal information has been sold or disclosed, and to whom.
+- Know whether their personal information has been sold or disclosed, and to whom.

-…say no to the sale of personal information.
+- Say no to the sale of personal information.

-…view or access their personal information that is available to data companies.
+- View or access their personal information that is available to data companies.

-…equal service and price, even if they exercise their privacy rights.
+- Equal service and price, even if they exercise their privacy rights.

 As more and more businesses utilize consumer data to make more informed decisions about marketing strategy and consumer engagement initiatives, it has become their responsibility to be transparent about what types of data they are collecting and how it is being used.
-Now that CA residents can make requests about their data, businesses must prepare to be able to handle and service these requests in a timely manner.
+Now that CA residents can make requests regarding their data, businesses must prepare to be able to handle these requests in a timely manner.

 Businesses must be ready to handle two different types of requests and provide CA residents with at least two or more designated methods for submitting requests.
-The two different types of requests are as follows:

 - The rights in this title cannot be waived away through contract or an agreement (i.e. terms and agreement).